-Total number of shares available for issue under the Scheme
+Total number of shares available for issue under the schemes

-Under the Scheme, the maximum number of shares which may be issued upon exercise of all outstanding options granted and yet to be exercised under the Scheme shall not exceed 30% of the share capital of the Company in issue from time to time.
-No options may be granted under the Scheme if the grant of such option will result in the limit being exceeded.
-Subject to the approval of the Company's shareholders, the aggregate number of the Company's shares which may be issued upon exercise of all outstanding options granted and yet to be exercised under the Scheme shall not exceed 30% of the Company's shares in issue from time to time.
+Under the 2023 Share Option Scheme, the maximum number of shares which may be issued upon exercise of all outstanding options granted and yet to be exercised under the 2023 Share Option Scheme shall not exceed 10% of the share capital of the Company in issue from time to time.
+No options may be granted under the 2023 Share Option Scheme if the grant of such option will result in the limit being exceeded.
+Subject to the approval of the Company's shareholders, the aggregate number of the Company's shares which may be issued upon exercise of all outstanding options granted and yet to be exercised under the 2023 Share Option Scheme shall not exceed 10% of the Company's shares in issue from time to time.